rakshitashetty/DE_code_challenge/WALKTHROUGH.md

 ## Overview

 This project implements a **retail sales analytics pipeline** using **Python and PySpark**.
 The goal is to ingest raw sales, product, and store data, perform data quality checks, transform and enrich the data, and generate actionable KPIs in an automated, maintainable, and testable way.
 ---

+> **Note:**
+> The `data/` and `output/` directories are included in this repository *solely for evaluation purposes*.
+> In a production environment, raw and processed data would typically reside in external storage systems such as cloud storage containers (e.g., AWS S3, Azure Blob Storage, or Google Cloud Storage) and **not** be version-controlled in Git.

 ## Project Design